Pachwenko/CS327_ROGUELIKE/README.md

-# roguelike-text-game
+# Terminal Based Roguelike in C and C++

-The roguelike console game for Com S 327 at Iowa State University.
-Built in C with Ncurses
+A roguelike game for Com S 327 at Iowa State University.
+Built in C and C++ with Ncurses.

-Each folder represents the first to last assignment which halfway through transition from C to C++.
+Each folder represents the first to last assignment which halfway through transitions from C to C++.
+The last assignment in C is 1.05, all subequent assignments are in C++.
-Each assignment builds on the last so the code may be viewed as a story.
+Each assignment builds on the last so the code may be viewed as a story through commit logs.

 ## Dependencies

-Built with GCC 8.0 on Unix systems (Slackware, Fedora, Ubuntu, etc.)
+### GCC and G++ To compile or make .c and .cpp files respectively

+GCC-8 (for Ubuntu, sudo apt install gcc)
+G++-8 (for Ubuntu, sudo apt install g++)

+Alternatively, install the "build-essential" package.

-Requires NCurses
+### NCurses

+For Ubuntu, sudo apt install libncurses5-dev

+There are more if desired such as debugging packages and can be found with "apt-cache search libncurses".

-## How to build
+## How to Build and Run

 ```bash
 make